Biotechnologist

 Become a Microbiologist

-The study of microorganisms and non-living particles is called microbiology.
+Microbiology is the study of microorganisms and non-living particles.
 Microbiologists analyze algae, single-celled organisms, bacteria, prions, and viruses to make discoveries that can advance human well-being.
 Most microbiologists work in development or research.

 • Typical Education: Bachelor’s